epec254/synthetic-simulator/README.md

 ## Usage

-The easiest way to get started is to use the example in `examples/basic_usage.py`.
+The easiest way to get started is to use `basic_usage.py` in the root directory.
 This example shows how to:
 1. Log your agent as an MLflow model
 2. Create the required callables using provided utility functions
 3. Set up and run the synthetic data generation

+Additional example files in the root directory include:
+- `fc_agent.py`: Example implementation of a function calling agent
+- `model_utils.py`: Utility functions for model interaction

 Here's a simplified version of the example: